Magnetic moments of strange hidden-bottom pentaquarks and the role of spin flavor correlations: Abstract

 \section{Abstract}

-We investigate the magnetic moments of strange hidden-bottom pentaquark states within the constituent quark model, considering molecular and compact configurations.
-The system with quark content $qqqb\bar{b}$ ($q=u,d,s$) is analyzed in three scenarios: a baryon–meson molecular configuration $(\bar b q_1)(b q_2 q_3)$, a diquark–diquark–antiquark configuration $(b q_1)(q_2 q_3)\bar b$, and a diquark–triquark configuration $(b q_1)(\bar b q_2 q_3)$.
-The negative-parity states with $J^P = 1/2^-$, $3/2^-$, and $5/2^-$ are studied for strangeness $S=-1,-2,-3$.
-We find that, for the dominant spin couplings and maximally aligned configurations, the diquark–diquark–antiquark $(qq)(qb)\bar{b}$ and diquark–triquark $(bq)(qq\bar{b})$ descriptions yield identical or numerically very close magnetic moments, indicating that in the hidden-bottom sector the magnetic properties are governed primarily by the global spin–flavor structure rather than clustering details.
-A systematic suppression with increasing strangeness and a clear spin hierarchy are observed in all configurations.
-Due to the large bottom-quark mass, heavy-quark contributions are strongly suppressed, making the magnetic moments primarily sensitive to light--strange spin correlations.
-These results provide theoretical benchmarks for future experimental studies of exotic multiquark states.
+We investigate the magnetic moments of strange hidden-bottom pentaquark states within the constituent quark model, considering both molecular and compact configurations.
+The system with quark content $qqqb\bar{b}$ ($q=u,d,s$) is analyzed in three configurations: a baryon-meson molecular form $(\bar b q_1)(b q_2 q_3)$, a diquark-diquark-antiquark structure $(b q_1)(q_2 q_3)\bar b$, and a diquark-triquark configuration $(b q_1)(\bar b q_2 q_3)$.
+Negative-parity states with $J^P = 1/2^-$, $3/2^-$, and $5/2^-$ are studied for strangeness $\mathcal{S}=-1,-2,-3$.
+For the dominant spin couplings, the two compact configurations yield identical or numerically very close magnetic moments.
+This indicates that the magnetic properties are governed primarily by the global spin-flavor structure and heavy-quark suppression effects rather than by the specific clustering of quarks.
+A systematic suppression with increasing strangeness and a clear spin hierarchy are observed across all configurations.
+Due to the large bottom-quark mass, heavy-quark contributions are strongly suppressed, and the magnetic moments are dominated by light-strange spin correlations.
+These results provide useful theoretical benchmarks for future experimental and lattice studies of exotic multiquark states.